railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     The warranty period is used in the management of repairs and after-sales service.
     You can find more information on this subject in :ref:`ch-mnf`.

-Fields in the section :guilabel:`Storage Localisation` are given for information – they don't have any impact on the management of stock.
+Fields in the section :guilabel:`Storage Localisation` are given for information – they do not have any impact on the management of stock.

 :guilabel:`Counterpart locations` are automatically proposed by the system but the different values can be modified.
-You'll find counterpart locations for:
+You will find counterpart locations for:

 * :guilabel:`Procurement`,